Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 * **Hnnn** (optional) Minimum motor full steps per second for stall detection to be considered reliable, default 200 (try 400 for 0.9deg motors)
 * **Rn** Action to take on detecting a stall from any of these drivers, see 'Action to take on detecting a stall' section below.

 Additionally, the **TMC2209** stepper driver used in Duet 3 Mini 5+ (and Duet 3 Tool board TOOL1LC once stallGuard is implemented in firmware), features stallGuard 4.
-This is optimised for operation with stealthChop, while its predecessor stallGuard 2 (TMC5160 and TMC2260) works with spreadCycle.
+This is optimised for operation with stealthChop, while most other Trinamic drivers (e.g. TMC2160, TMC5160 and TMC2660) have stallGuard 2 which works with spreadCycle.
 You will need to adjust the speed at which stealthChop changes over to spreadCycle.
 This is set by [M569](/User_manual/Reference/Gcodes/M569) V parameter.
 The default is 2000.

 * Send M569 P[driver_number] to see current setting in mm/sec
 * Reducing the V parameter increases the speed at which the driver changes from stealthChop to spreadCycle.
 Make sure that any stall detection happens while the driver is in stealthChop mode.